-The entire coast of southern Spain is a wide belt of high-rise hotels and apartment blocks.
-Every summer, millions of people from northern Europe flock to Spain to gain some respite from the climatic tyranny of their own countries: the blanketing grey skies, the rain, the cold, the mists.
+The entire coast of southern Spain was a wide belt of high-rise hotels and apartment blocks and every summer, millions of people from northern Europe flocked to Spain to gain some respite from the climatic tyranny of their own countries: the blanketing grey skies, the rain, the cold, the mists.

-All of this was comprehensible enough.
 For millions of Europeans who wanted a hassle free holiday all- in tourism was attractive; there was a one down payment and everything else was looked after: jump on the plane and go.
-And as I discovered, if you tried to book the flights and hotels yourself, never mind the meals, you would end up paying at least twice as much as through a big package deal set-up.
-That how the economics of it worked and that’s why millions of people went with the system.
-But besides marginalising local restaurants, bars and shops, all-in package tourism also meant profligate waste.
 It encouraged people to consume, indeed, to massively over consume.
 It was the McDonald’s combi-deal transferred to the tourist market, supersize me Spanish style.
 The hotel where I was staying (500 rooms) was typical.
 The meals were in a mass dining room and it was a smorgasbord set up.
 You could eat as much as you liked.
 The range of food items on offer included soups, salads, fruit (fresh and dried), fish, white and red meats (cooked and cold), pasta, potatoes (boiled, fried, grilled), vegetables (raw and cooked), nuts, yoghurt, four kinds of bread and rolls, cakes, ice creams, pastries, cereals, coffee, tea, soft drinks, fruit juices…on and on…People were encouraged to overeat and that’s what they did.
 People were encouraged to drink too much and that’s what they did.
 If you didn’t over indulge you weren’t getting your money’s worth.
-I fell into that pattern too.
-It was only logical given the circumstances.

 The logistics concerning the sheer amount of food and alcohol (and water) consumed in the course of a day in a typical Spanish package tourism hotel were, to use that hackneyed expression, mind-boggling.
 But when you then thought about the amount of food, alcohol and water consumed every summer in the thousands of such hotels lining the entire southern Spanish coast, then the mind was confronted with a hell of lot more than boggling.

-Many times, whilst piling up another plate with fish and potatoes and salad and pouring myself another glass of wine (I have no intention of sparing myself here), I thought of the hundreds of thousands of rooms which for 6 months of the year stood empty and the immense amounts of food and water that were consumed during the tourist season – enough to feed ten times that number of people in the underdeveloped world.
+The immense amounts of food and water that were consumed during the tourist season were enough to feed ten times that number of people in the underdeveloped world.
 And that world was not so far away; in fact it lay on the other side of the ocean which I swam in every morning before breakfast.

 Seen properly, the Mediterranean was really an oversized lake.
 On the other side of that lake there was very different kind of human landscape than the one I was lodged in as a package tourist.
 In Northern Africa there was widespread poverty, political instability and religious extremism; the driver behind these problems was massive over-population.
 In that part of the world women had more babies than anywhere else.
 It was a time-bomb ticking away, one which was right at Europe’s doorstep.